 - which qualities do the participants already possess and which ones they would still like to work on?

-- how, in which form would they like to work on these qualities in the upcoming days, weeks? (this question can be important in order to create a transfer, to make sure that the activity has an impact later on as well and that the participants can use whatever they have learnt in their everyday lives)
+- how, in which form would they like to work on these qualities in the upcoming days, or weeks (this question can be important in order to create a transfer, to make sure that the activity has an impact later on as well and that the participants can use whatever they have learned in their everyday lives)?

 - how could you practice leadership in your everyday life, in your surroundings?

 - come up with an action plan in order to further develop the qualities that you would like to!